-At St Aloysius' College we recognise the importance of setting challenging homework that is appropriate for the age and stage of all pupils.
+At St Aloysius' College we recognise the importance of setting challenging homework that is appropriate for the age and stage of all pupils, including pupils with SEND and pupils on EHCP plans.
 We believe that homework is a vital part of ensuring that all pupils reach their full potential and therefore, homework is an essential and integral part of the school curriculum.
 It is also a means by which the school can actively encourage the participation of parents in their child's learning.